-You now have access to a special student interface in Ladok where you can get an overview of your studies and also need to do certain tasks on your own.
+In Ladok you have access to a special student interface where you can get an overview of your studies and also need to do certain tasks on your own.
 For example, you will need register there for your research project (your doctoral education) and the doctoral courses at KI that you are taking, you can print out study and registration certificates and apply for degree certificates.

 You can whenever you want view most of what is reported for you in Ladok using the link below.

-Credits from courses, congresses, seminars etc will need to be applied for and registered in Ladok, together with your activity rate and financing per semester, information about supervisors, yearly follow-ups, half-time and more.
-Read more below how your credits will be reported in Ladok below.
-All reporting mentioned below requires you to send in an application form (no. 13 or no. 16) together with certificates to the Administrative officer of doctoral education at LIME, Ingrid Smedberg.
+Credits from courses, congresses, seminars etc will need to be applied for and registered in Ladok, together with your activity rate and financing per semester, information about supervisors, reporting of your annual follow-ups, half-time and more.
+Read below how you apply for credits to be reported in Ladok below.
+All reporting mentioned below requires you to hand in the appropriate application form (no. 13 or no. 16) together with certificates to the Administrative officer of doctoral education at LIME, Ingrid Smedberg.
 Postbox on floor 3, LIME, Widerströmska building.

 Credit transfer/accreditation and credit reporting

-All courses and other credit-bearing activities that a doctoral student wish to have reported in Ladok must first have been stated in the individual study plan, either the first one, or in updated version.
-Course plans can be changed during your education, but this must be stated in your yearly follow-up or in your updated individual study plan.
+All courses and other credit-bearing activities that a doctoral student wish to have reported in Ladok must first have been stated in the individual study plan handed in at time for application for admission, or in updated version/annual follow-up.
+Course plans can be changed during your education, and is then to be stated in your yearly follow-up or in your updated individual study plan.

 Credits will be reported in Ladok based on the following: